JuanesLamilla/ChessGame/README.md

 ### Adrian Lam
 For the code, I mainly worked on the GUI.
 This includes initializing the board and pieces, the starting animation, selecting pieces, showing highlighted moves and moving the pieces.
 To provide some feedback for the user, I made the piece flash red when the user clicks on one of the opponent's pieces.
 There were also a few GUI issues that I fixed when other features were introduced.
 For example, the timer flashes whenever the user clicks and the inconsistent piece colours in the board class that caused an issue where certain pieces cannot be selected.
 For the README, I wrote the How To Play  and Extending Our Code sections.

+### Cole Richardson
+For this project I worked on the game class which was intended to be used as the main class reponsible for the flow of the game, however this didn't end up getting used as we ended up doing this in the gui class itself.
+I also worked on the player class which was to be used by the game class and pieces class to keep track of who the owner is, however this class also didn't end up getting used in the games current form.
+I also worked on the check_capture method in the board class which is responsible for checking if the player can capture a piece and also worked on implementing this into the gui classes main() method so that the player is able to capture pieces.
+Lastly I worked on refactoring the gui.py file into a class so that it is easier to extend and to add contributions to.
+In the readme I wrote the description of the board class in the documentation portion, and also worked on the documentation for the gui class and methods.

 ## License information